 Each to their own, but until someone tells me 'Eco' mode is harmful, I'll stick with it.
 I only use Shell Nitro V Power, don't know if that makes a difference, only time will tell.

-I dont use V power higher octain in mine it gets the ordinary stuff..I dont and wont be using the Eco button as well the less I push buttons the less to go wrong I found..my clio 3 had everything on that and I didnt even know how to use the Sat nav a step down to poverty spec suits me just fine..
+I dont use V power higher octain in mine it gets the ordinary stuff..I dont and wont be using the Eco button as well the less I push buttons the less to go wrong I found..my clio 3 had everything on that and I didnt even know how to use the Sat nav :D a step down to poverty spec suits me just fine.. :)

 The photo could be too large to upload to the forum, Compress the photo then try again.